bryan-pardo/bryan-pardo.github.io/teaching/generative_deep_models_fall_2026.md

 ### Reading: 45 points
 You will submit 15 one-page reviews of readings from the course readings.
 Each written review is worth 3 points.

-### 1-on-1 Reading discussion: 20 points
+### Final Exam: 1-on-1 Reading discussion: 20 points
 You and I will discuss 2 of the papers you submitted a written review for, one on one.
 If I feel like you really read the papers and had thoughts, you get full points.

 ### Final Project: 20 points
 Possible projects:

-1. Duplicate the result in a paper
+1. Duplicate the result in a paper related to generative modeling

-1. Do a lit review for a paper on your own sub-area related to generative modeling
+1. Do a domain-specific lit review for a paper on your own sub-area related to generative modeling.

-1. Give me 10 more paper reviews...but drawn from the 'readings' section of this website.
+1. Pick one or two of the topics/questions from the long reading list at the end of this web page.
+Do a deep dive by reading the papers in that topic and writing up your paper reactions.
+Give me at least 7 one-page-per-paper reactions, plus an overview of your synthesized knowledge from that.

 1. Make a tutorial that explains a paper